 Our Team

-Together with the team below, our volunteers, allotmenteers and customers all form a vital part of the wider, ever growing team at Bosavern.
+Together with the leadership team below, our volunteers, allotmenteers and customers all form a vital part of the wider, ever growing team at Bosavern.
 We try to find the right niche for every person as we get to know their strengths and interests, and we encourage everybody involved to become a Member.

-As a charitable organisation are ultimately responsible to our Members who elect people to the Board at the Annual General Meeting each Autumn and delegate the day to day management to the Board Directors.
+As a charitable organisation we are ultimately responsible to our Members who elect people to the Board at the Annual General Meeting each Autumn and delegate the day to day management to the Board Directors.

 Hugh Taylor, Head Grower

-Dilys, Finance Officer
+Dilys Down, Finance Officer

 Ross Packer, Assistant Grower